foobarlab/funtoo-stage3-packer/README.md

 # Funtoo Stage3 Vagrant box

 This is a minimal stage3 snapshot of Funtoo Linux that is packaged into a Vagrant box file.
 Currently only a VirtualBox version is provided.
-This box serves for bootstrapping an initial base box for the [Funtoo Core Vagrant box](https://github.com/foobarlab/funtoo-core-packer).

 ### What's included?